 Banking customers generate an astronomical amount of data every day through hundreds of thousands — if not millions — of individual transactions.
 This data falls under the umbrella of big data, which is defined as “large, diverse sets of information that grow at ever-increasing rates.”
 To give you an idea of how much information this is, we generate 2.5 quintillion bytes of data every day!
 This data holds untapped potential for banks and other financial institutions that want to better understand their customer base, product performance, and market trends.

 But where, exactly, does all this data come from?
-The technology behind smartphones, tablets, and the Internet of Things (IoT) has made it easier than ever for consumers to use online resources to communicate with companies, research products, purchase items, and even perform banking tasks.
-These activities are then used to develop customer profiles that can track trends, predict behaviors, and help banks better understand their customers.
+The technology behind smartphones, tablets, and the Internet of Things (IoT) has made it easier than ever for customers to use online resources to communicate with companies, research products, purchase items, and even perform banking tasks.
+These activities generate first party data, which can then be combined with select third party data such as market and demographic trends to inform banking analytics.

 With 2.5 quintillion bytes of data generated every day, not all of it can fit within a single category.
 There are three ways to classify big data: